tinymce/tinymce-docs/quick-start.md

 And that's all there is to it!

+If you prefer to download TinyMCE and install it locally the [Advanced Install]({{  site.baseurl }}/general-configuration-guide/advanced-install/#packagemanagerinstalloptions) page in the [General Configuration Guide]({{  site.baseurl }}/general-configuration-guide/advanced-install) has instructions.

 You may use TinyMCE Cloud without an API key.
-However, to use our premium plugins or avoid the in-editor developer warning, you will need to sign up for an API key and update the script tag used to load the editor code into your application.
+However, to avoid the in-editor developer warning or use our premium plugins, you will need to sign up for an API key and update the script tag used to load the editor code into your application.
 Please visit the [Cloud Deployment Guide]({{  site.baseurl }}/cloud-deployment-guide/) to learn more about the plugins and other features of TinyMCE.